snandasena/finding-lane-lines-on-the-road/README.md

 #### Extrapolation lane lines
 Since we are expecting an angular left and right lines, slope of the left must positive and slope of the right must negative.
 And, there are lane lines not detected fully.
 Therefore we should extrapolate the line to cover full lane length.

-Following utility functions will be used to do averagin and extrapolation
+Following utility functions will be used to do averagin and extrapolation.

 ```python
 def average_slope_intercept(lines):